Intern caregiver foreigner and au pair

 This Convention defines the following points:

-- Rights and obligations of each party, in particular the conditions of reception of the trainee (single or non-single room for example)
+• Rights and obligations of each party, in particular the conditions of reception of the trainee (single room or not for example)

 It must be established before that the trainee has left his country of origin.